Back to the Future: Filming with Stoltz

-A house in Arleta, Los Angeles, served as the McFlys' home.
+A house in Arleta, Los Angeles, served as the exterior of the McFlys' home.

 Principal photography began on November 26, 1984, on a 14-week schedule set to conclude on February 28, 1985, with an estimated $14 million budget.
 Filming took place mainly at the Universal Studios Lot and on location in California.
 Dean Cundey served as the cinematographer; he and Zemeckis had collaborated on Romancing the Stone.
 Editor Arthur Schmidt was hired after Zemeckis saw his work on Firstborn (1984); Schmidt recommended hiring Harry Keramidas as co-editor.
 Frank Marshall also served as a second unit director.

 Owing to the tight schedule, editing occurred concurrently with filming.
 On December 30, 1984, Zemeckis reviewed the existing scenes with Schmidt and Keramidas.
 Zemeckis was reluctant to review the footage because he would be self-critical, but he believed Stoltz's acting was not working and had already listed several scenes he wanted to reshoot.
 Zemeckis called in Gale and the producers to show them the footage; they agreed Stoltz was not right for the part.
 Stoltz was performing the role with an intense and serious tone, not the "screwball" energy they desired.
 Gale characterized Stoltz as a good actor in the wrong role.

 Stoltz used method acting and stayed in character as Marty when not filming, refusing to answer to his own name.
 This resulted in feuding with some of the cast and crew, including Wilson.
 Stoltz put his full strength into pushing Wilson rather than imitating doing so, despite Wilson's protests.
 Spielberg said Zemeckis needed a replacement in place before firing Stoltz, or he risked the production being canceled.
 Zemeckis and the producers asked Sheinberg for permission to do whatever was necessary to accommodate Fox's participation; Spielberg made another call to Goldberg.
 On January 3, 1985, Goldberg told Fox about withholding the Back to the Future script from him, and the filmmakers wanted to know if he was interested.
 Baxter had returned to the show, and they could be more flexible with Fox as long as Family Ties took priority.
 Fox agreed to join without reading the script.
 The transition could not take place immediately and filming continued with Stoltz in the lead role, unaware he was to be replaced.